 How Long Do You Have To File A Lawsuit Against A Nursing Home?

-Every state has a statute of limitations that restricts the length of time victims, or surviving family members may file a civil lawsuit against a nursing home or assisted living facility for damages.
-Typically, the length of time to file a case or lawsuit is two years from the date of the accident or the victim’s death.
+Every state has a statute of limitations that restricts the length of time victims or surviving family members may file a civil lawsuit against a nursing home or assisted living facility for damages.
+Typically, the time to file a case or lawsuit is two years from the date of the accident or the victim’s death.